Estate Planning Do’s and Don’ts According to the Experts

 4) Establish a living trust

-This ensures all your wishes are fulfilled upon your death and guarantees fast distribution of your assets to your beneficiaries.
-This avoids estate taxes and keeps all your financial arrangements private.
+This ensures all your wishes are fulfilled upon your death, including wills and probate, and guarantees fast distribution of your assets to your beneficiaries.

 The living will and grantor (you) have full control of assets in the trust in your lifetime.
 But upon your death, your chosen trustee gets full control of the trust and distributes assets as per your instructions.
 This method bypasses probate and saves you both money and time.

 Irrevocable trusts guarantee assets protection and cannot be touched by lawsuits or creditors.

 5) Update the beneficiary list